 Nothing says October quite like Halloween celebrations and Day of the Dead events.
 Events feature cultural influences form Austin’s Mexican community and last for one month — typically starting in the middle of October.
 Visit the Mexic-Arte Museum for traditional foods, a celebration of Mexican arts, and hands-on activities.

 Head to Centennial Plaza in Round Rock or the Central Market to see cultural celebrations from Samba dances and ballet folklorico to mariachi.
-The University of Texas also holds a Day of the Dead event on November 1st where participants can decorate sugar skulls, build altars, and learn about the cultural significance of the holiday.
+The University of Texas campus also holds a Day of the Dead event on November 1st where participants can decorate sugar skulls, build altars, and learn about the cultural significance of the holiday.

 East Austin Studio Tour

 Austin is widely known for its culinary scene and live music, but the city is also home to exquisite museums including the Blanton Museum and the Jones Center.
 November is one of the best times to visit Austin thanks to the Austin Studio Tour.
 The event spans the latter two weekends in November and takes participants on a journey through galleries and studios.
 The event also features an opening night party and art-themed evenings.